Eeems-Org/remarkable.guide/src/faqs.rst

    mount -o remount,rw /

-If you need to make a change to a folder that is mounted as an overlay, you can just unmount the overlay.
+If you need to make a change to a folder that is mounted as an overlay, you can just unmount the overlay (and remount the ssh host keys so you will be able to reconnect).
 For example:

 .. code-block:: shell

-  umount -l /etc
+  umount -R /etc
+  mount -t bind /home/root/.dropbear /etc/dropbear

 To see a full list of folders that have overlays you can run the following command: